package tls

 Listen creates a TLS listener accepting connections on the given network address using net.Listen.
 The configuration config must be non-nil and must include at least one certificate or else set GetCertificate.

 LoadX509KeyPair reads and parses a public/private key pair from a pair of files.
 The files must contain PEM encoded data.
 The certificate file may contain intermediate certificates following the leaf certificate to form a certificate chain.
-On successful return, Certificate.Leaf will be nil because the parsed form of the certificate is not retained.
+On successful return, Certificate.Leaf will be populated.
+Before Go 1.23 Certificate.Leaf was left nil, and the parsed certificate was discarded.
+This behavior can be re-enabled by setting "x509keypairleaf=0" in the GODEBUG environment variable.

 NewListener creates a Listener which accepts connections from an inner Listener and wraps each connection with [Server].
 The configuration config must be non-nil and must include at least one certificate or else set GetCertificate.